22427/oflibs/README.md

 What is this?
 ================================================================================
-The oflibs are a set of usefull classes and tools dealing with all kinds of problems.
+The oflibs are a set of useful classes and tools dealing with all kinds of problems.
 My personal focus is in 3D-visualisation and VR, so most of these deal with these topics.
 OFLIBS stands for "**o**ne **f**ile **lib**rarie**s**".
 The basic idea is to write libraries in a single file, which you just have to include into your project, and you are ready to go.

-I find these usefull for fast prototypes and "experimental" code, which is what this collection currently is, so don't expect a well tested, woking toolset, but maybe you find the one or two lines of code you were searching ;).
+I find these very handy for fast prototypes and "experimental" code, which is what this collection currently is, so don't expect a well tested, working toolset, but maybe you find the one or two lines of code you were searching ;).
-I'm constantly working whith these tools and I am shure they will get better over time.
+I'm constantly working with these tools and I am sure they will get better over time.

 Structure
 --------------------------------------------------------------------------------
-In oflibs/ you find the finished one file libraries.
-They are ready to use.
-The documentation to each library is also inside of the lib.
-Here is a short list of the different modules and libraries:
+In "dev/" you find the current parts of the oflibs in their disassembled form, which is used to develop the oflibs.
+There are no finished oflibs in this repository but you can create using the "generate_libs.py" script.

-- ofl_all: All oflibs in one
+Here is a short list of the different modules you can generate libraries from:

 - ofl_ogl_geo - A class reperesenting vertex-data on the GPU
 - ofl_ogl_state - A state-wrapper imulating the "classic" OpenGL-fixed-function
   states, including matrix stacks and lighting.